Jagaskak/AkshayaJ/README.md

 # Personal Website
 Hi!
 Thanks for visiting!
 I'm proud to present the first iteration of my website.
-There is still much I would like to add, so please stay tuned as I figure out how I want to design it.
+There is still much I would like to add, so please stay tuned.

+## TODO
+* Add a section for interests
+* Modularize the timeline so it's easier to add/remove new elements
+* Make tooltip in timeline more reactive

 ## Credits
 This website was inspired by: